chase104/data-visualization-dashboard/README.md

 The layout includes a header, a “filter” section for searching and future filtering options, a main content area for displaying charts, and a modal for larger chart viewing.

-### Responsive Design:
+#### Responsive Design:

 - Utilized Bootstrap Container and Grid tools along with Flexbox for layout and responsiveness.
 - Utilized Bootstrap component display control to remove less-essential content on smaller screens.

-## Implementation
+### Implementation

-### Data Integration:
+#### Data Integration:

 - Initially used static data when setting up site layout and chart placement.
-- Integrated NREL API to pull live energy data on 10 cities.
+- Integrated NREL API to pull live energy data on 10 cities and parse to fit Chart.js schemas.

-### Chart Types:
+#### Chart Types:

-- **Line Chart** for city-specific solar energy capture rate trends over a 12-month period.
+- Line Chart for city-specific solar energy capture trends over a 12-month period.
-- **Bar Chart** for comparison of annual capture rates between various cities.
+- Bar Chart for comparison of annual capture rates between various cities.
+- Bar Chart for city-specific solar energy capture rate trends over a 12-month period.
-- **Pie Chart** for displaying city-specific portions of captured solar energy potential vs loss due to soiling (dust, dirt, etc.).
+- Pie Chart for displaying city-specific portions of captured solar energy potential vs. loss due to soiling (dust, dirt, etc.).

-### State Management:
+#### State Management:

-- Managed state using Redux Toolkit and React’s useState hook.
+- Managed state using the more modern Redux Toolkit and React’s useState hook.
 - Passed state props as needed due to smaller codebase size.

-### Interactivity:
+#### Interactivity:

 - Added expand and tooltip options for higher-resolution understanding of chart data.
 - Added search functionality that filters based on chart title and cities used in a given graph.
-- Added option to refresh the data pulled from the API (although there is a simple caching layer to limit API call number).
+- Added option to refresh the data pulled from the API (with a simple caching layer to limit the number of API calls).

-## Testing and Deployment
+### Testing and Deployment

-### Testing:
+#### Testing:

 - Performed manual testing on various devices (desktop, tablet, mobile).
+- Plans to implement Jest or Vitest for unit testing.

-### Deployment:
+#### Deployment:

-- Configured the application and deployed to Render.com as a web service.
+- Configured the application and deployed to Render.com as a web-service.

 ## Challenges and Solutions